Predicted CLV model

 String

-A probabilistic grouping of a customer’s likelihood to purchase again.
+A probabilistic grouping of a customer’s likelihood for future transactions.

 For repeat customers, groupings include the following tiers: